cliffhall/Fismo/README.md

 ![Fismo](docs/images/fismo-logo.png)
 # Status 🧪 [About](docs/about.md) 🧪 [FAQ](docs/faq.md) 🧪 [Docs](docs/intro.md)
-## A Finite State Machine Protocol for EVM Blockchains
+## The Finite State Machine Protocol for EVM Blockchains
-### What is this?
-Fismo is a way of simulating stateful things, processes, or maps of places on EVM blockchains.
+Fismo Machines are a way of simulating stateful things, processes, or maps of places.

-There are standards for tokens that allow us to represent things like currency, ownership, and membership.
-But why do we have no standard for representing a process or map and an individual's path through it?
+**Consider this:** There are standards for tokens that allow us to represent things like currency, ownership, and membership. _Why do we have no standard for representing a process or map and an individual's journey through it?_

+Fismo enforces rules about the transitions between states when users invoke actions.
+The implementer writes custom Solidity functions that get called when transitions happen.
+Transitions don't always need such hooks, but when they do, anything can be queried or stored.

-Each user's position on their journey through a state machine is recorded, and can be publicly queried by anyone.
-Progress can be controlled by the tokens a user holds.
-Likewise, tokens could be transferred to a user when they or take some action or arrive at some waypoint.
+Each user's progress through a Fismo machine is recorded and can be queried publicly by anyone.
+State transitions can be gated by the tokens a user holds, places the've been, or any other  accessible stored value.
+Likewise, new values could be stored or tokens transferred to a user when they take some action or arrive at some waypoint.

+### But wait, there's more...
 * 💥 Cheaply clone Fismo on Ethereum or deploy to any EVM
 * 💥 Configure and install a virtually unlimited number of machines
-* 💥 Deploy custom logic to be triggered by any state transition
 * 💥 Deploy custom logic for controlling access to your machines
+* 💥 Deploy custom logic for any state transition
+* 💥 Deploy custom logic to contextually filter available actions
 * 💥 Use off-chain metadata to describe states in any medium

 ### Status
 ### [![Node.js CI](https://github.com/cliffhall/Fismo/actions/workflows/node.js.yml/badge.svg)](https://github.com/cliffhall/Fismo/actions/workflows/node.js.yml) 🔬 ![89%](https://progress-bar.dev/89/?title=Progress&width=100&color=000000)

 Done or in progress are:
-- ✅ Science! a working [Deterministic Selector Proxy](docs/about.md#deterministic-selector-proxy) implementation
+- ✅ Science! a functional [Deterministic Selector Proxy](docs/about.md#deterministic-selector-proxy) implementation
 - ✅ A robust [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) protocol
 - ✅ Minimal clones for cheap deployments (~$50 vs ~$3000)!!!
 - ✅ Initialization and access of machine-specific storage slots